-Traveller) consultation, namely the Standard Bank Account Pilot/SBA (2012d2012d2012d) vents that both preceded and superseded it, including a subsequent European Directive on basic payment accounts and its transposition in Ireland.
+Traveller) consultation, namely the Standard Bank Account Pilot/SBA (2012-2013) and the events that both preceded and superseded it, including a subsequent European Directive on basic payment accounts and its transposition in Ireland.
 Given the current COVID-19 crisis where the importance of financial inclusion in terms of contactless payment facilities has become all too apparent, it seems timely to review both the Pilot and indeed the Strategy as a whole, which appears to have remained dormant for some considerable time, in order to garner the learning from it relative to Travellers and the present day.